henrikbak/docker-drop/README.md

 # Docker Drop

 A Docker development setup optimized for Drupal 8.
+Includes a kickstart command to spin up a new Drupal 8 website from scratch.
+Shortcut aliases are available for a better development workflow.

 ## Stack
 |Container|Version|Port|